apache/trafficcontrol/docs/source/development/traffic_router.rst

 ==============
 Look up the URL for your test 'http' Delivery Service in Traffic Ops and then:

-curl -vs -H “Host: <Delivery Service URL>” http://localhost:8888/x
+curl -vs -H [Delivery Service FQDN] http://localhost:8888/x

+or to test an 'https' enabled service:

+curl -vs -k --resolve [Delivery Serice FQDN]:8443:127.0.0.1 https://[Delivery Service FQDN]:8443/x

 Test Cases
 ==========